JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### December-22

+Intention Preview
+: Add information about how to prepare intentions to show [](code_intentions_preview.md).

 Minor Changes and Additions
 :
 - Add information for new [](kotlin_ui_dsl_version_2.md#cell-align) methods in Kotlin UI DSL Version 2.